yeah8000/acf-autosize/readme.txt

 Install and activate like any other wordpress plugin

 == Changelog ==

+= 1.2.0 =
+* Fix issue with Wordpress 5.0 and Gutenberg

 = 1.1.2 =
 * Fix safari issue with position:sticky by externalizing css and adding autoprefixer